search icon

 So if you want to use quotes, make sure they fit the context of your personal statement.
 You cannot drop in a random quote by Theodore Roosevelt with no connection to your story and how your experience relates to your determination to study the course.

-Related Read: How To Conclude Your Personal Statement?
+Related Read: How To Conclude Your Personal Statement

-You don’t have to demonstrate your knowledge by discussing facts or histories.
+Whilst it’s a great idea to reference topics and even specific books that excite you, you don’t have to demonstrate your knowledge by discussing facts or histories.
 Chances are, the admissions already know what you’re talking about.
 They probably know more than you do!

 Don’t forget to tie your skills in with your course, writing why they’re essential for you to succeed in the field.